 What is ESY (Extended School Year)?

-When school lets out for summer, many students take a well-deserved break.
-But for some students with disabilities, extended time away from school can lead to significant setbacks in learning or behavior.
-That’s where ESY, or Extended School Year services, come in.
+When school lets out for summer, many students take a break.
+But for some students with disabilities, time away from structured support can lead to significant loss of skills.
+That’s where Extended School Year (ESY) services come in

 What is ESY?

-Extended School Year (ESY) is a special education service provided outside the regular school year — typically during summer break — for eligible students with Individualized Education Programs (IEPs).
-The purpose of ESY is to help students maintain the skills they’ve already learned and prevent serious regression.
+Extended School Year (ESY) is a special education service provided outside the regular school year, typically during summer, for students with IEPs who need continued support.

 Who Qualifies for ESY?

-• Have emerging skills that would be lost without continued practice
+• Have emerging skills that are at risk of being lost

 What Does ESY Look Like?

-If you think your child may need ESY, here are some steps:
+If you believe your child may need ESY:

-2. Request an IEP meeting – You can ask the team to review data and discuss ESY.
+• Request an IEP meeting - Ask the team to review ESY eligibility

 Previous